heyRahull/TodoList-Advanced-Tutorial/README.md

 - Add tasks to your list
 - Remove tasks from your list
 - Display completed tasks in a separate list
-- Mark tasks as completed using checkbox
+- Mark tasks as completed using checkbox.
 - Edit existing tasks

 ## Screenshots